h3kk4t3h/odin-rock-paper-scissors/README.md

 # 🪨📜✂️ Odin Rock Paper Scissors 🪨📜✂️

-This is a fun and interactive game of Rock, Paper, Scissors.
+This is simple implementation of Rock, Paper, Scissors.
 It's a part of my journey learning web development with [The Odin Project](https://www.theodinproject.com/).

 ## 🚀 Features